gherschler/ThrottleSweep/README.md

 Arduino project

-Sweeps through throttle pwm range at commanded steps & dwell times Controlled by servo signal from Rx
+Sweeps through throttle range (servo pwm) at commanded steps & dwell times

+Start/stop commanded by servo signal from Rx

+Intended for prop testing rig, to provide throttle increases on a set interval